jimb245/2PiWireGuardVPN/README.md

 - Try a numeric ip web address to see if problem is with DNS.
 DNS lookups are handled by the unbound resolver running on the server.

-- Try a browser on the client VNC desktop to see if problem is between your device and the Pi
+- Try a browser on the client VNC desktop to confirm it has internet access.

 - Check if server can be pinged through the tunnel from client VNC desktop - ping 10.200.200.1 If not then there is likely a problem with WireGuard configuration or routing has been modified.